zguo235/tldr/CLIENT-SPECIFICATION.md

 ### Page

 tldr-pages consists of multiple _pages_ - each of which describes a specific command.
+These pages are displayed by tldr clients.

 ### Platform